-Teresa & Joe Giudice’s Bankruptcy Case Thrown Out, But ‘RHONJ’ Star Is Still In Debt
+Teresa And Joe Giudice’s Bankruptcy Case Is Thrown Out, But ‘RHONJ’ Star Is Still In Debt

 — Us Weekly (@usweekly) June 10, 2018

-Teresa received third place in the contest, which is pretty impressive considering it was her first one.
-After the competition, Giudice confessed that she has never felt better in her life.
-Before getting into bodybuilding the reality star said that she needed something to take her mind of the stresses in her life, so she first turned to yoga and then eventually landed on bodybuilding.
+Teresa received third place in the contest, which is pretty impressive considering it was her first competition.
+Afterward, Giudice confessed that she has never felt better in her life.
+Before getting into bodybuilding, the reality star said that she needed something to take her mind of the stresses in her life, so she first turned to yoga and then eventually landed on bodybuilding.

 “I was looking for the next thing.
 I also wanted to show my daughters that if you put hard work and time into something, you can achieve anything.”

-Hard work pays off!
+Hard work definitely pays off.